 Wells T413 and T414 are located in the southern portion of the wellfield and recovered several feet since the end of the recent drought.
-However, the reduction in the hatchery pumping is not nearly as evident in these wells and the combination of lower runoff and increased pumping in the Thibaut-Sawmill wellfield in recent years (especially W382) led to declines in these wells.
-In 2020-21 groundwater levels declined approximately -0.7 ft.
+However, the reduction in the hatchery pumping is not nearly as evident in these wells and the combination of lower runoff and increased pumping in the Thibaut-Sawmill wellfield in recent years (especially W382) has led to declines in these wells.
 Both monitoring wells remain several feet below their baseline levels.